ansible/ansible/docsite/rst/developing_modules.rst

 Shorthand Vs JSON
 `````````````````

-To make it easier to write modules in bash and in cases where a JSON
+In cases where a JSON
 module might not be available, it is acceptable for a module to return
 key=value output all on one line, like this.
 The Ansible parser
 will know what to do::